 Choice of allies: almost nothing can be achieved without allies.

-– Mistake: picking the wrong SO/inner circle of friends
+- Mistake: picking the wrong significant other and/or inner circle of friends

 Happiness not spent today does not lead to happiness tomorrow